FazalLabBCM/FazalLabPipelines/docs/TrimMapCount.md

 ## What next?

-You can check the log file in your processed data folder to see the progress of your job as it runs.
+You can check the "TrimMapCount.log" file in your processed data folder to see the progress of your job as it runs.
+It will say "DONE" at the bottom of the log file when the pipeline has finished successfully.

 Once [TrimMapCount](https://fazallabbcm.github.io/FazalLabPipelines/TrimMapCount) has finished, you will have all of the data files necessary for the